ktorio/ktor-klip/proposals/0004-open-api.md

     openapi {
         // top-level details may be provided in the gradle task call title = "My Service"
-        description = "Does all sorts of cool things" version = "1.0.0"
+        summary = "Does all sorts of cool things" version = "1.0.0"

-        // configure the gradle task for reading comments analysis {
-            enabled = true
-            // output files, tweaking sources, etc.
-        }
     }
 }
 ```